Is It Irrational?

-You could even try things like 2 = 4/2 = 22/21, but you still cannot get rid of an odd exponent
+We could try things like 2 = 42 = 2221 but we still cannot get rid of an odd exponent.

-So it could not have been made by squaring a rational number!
+So 2 could not have been made by squaring a rational number!

-This means that the value that was squared to make 2 (ie the square root of 2) cannot be a rational number.
+In other words: whatever value that was squared to make 2 (ie the square root of 2) cannot be a rational number, so must be irrational.

 Try Some More Numbers